pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

 # Complete Vimtutor

-While `vim` is a powerful tool that enables highly efficient editing, it has a steep learning curve.
+While `vim` is a powerful tool that enables highly efficient editing, it has a bit of a learning curve.
 To facilitate the process of familiarization a program called `vimtutor` is usually included along with the vim executable.

 Vimtutor is nothing more than a shell script that uses vim to open up a